pacocoursey/next-themes/next-themes/README.md

   - when using localStorage, the theme is synced across tabs and windows
 - `storage='sessionStorage'`
   - when using sessionStorage, the theme is only persisted for the current session, and not synced across tabs and windows
+- `storage='cookie'`
+  - when using cookie storage, the theme is persisted in a cookie.
+While the value is persisted across tabs and windows, it is not synced in real-time.
+The theme is updated on the next page load.

 ### Without CSS variables